ElliotKillick/qubes-video-companion/README.md

     - This tray icon and notification is created by the video sender so it's impossible for an attacker to forcefully obfuscate or remove it
     - This is especially important for screen sharing because whereas most webcams have an indicator light to inform the user of when they are in use; screen sharing has no such mechanism
 - One-way only communication from the video sending machine to the video receiving machine thus guaranteeing the security of the sender
-    - This is absolutely crucial because the sender, typically `sys-usb`, has a lot of exposed hypervisor and hardware attack surface
+    - This is crucial because the sender, typically `sys-usb`, has a lot of exposed hypervisor and hardware attack surface
         - This is due to having all USB devices in the form of the entire [USB controller PCI device](https://www.qubes-os.org/doc/device-handling-security/#pci-security) passed through to it
         - Additionally, for PCI passthrough `sys-usb` must be an HVM (as opposed to a PVH) domain which is far more complex and has proven to be the source of many more bugs
         - These vulnerabilities are very real and common, case in point: